 2. Net new revenue opportunity

-Fixed LTE broadband enables MNOs to expanding to new markets and capture bigger portions of the communications budget of consumers and businesses.
+Fixed LTE broadband enables MNOs to expand to new markets and capture bigger portions of the communications budget of consumers and businesses.
 They can add more services to the mobile bill and grab larger portions of subscriber spending.

 3. Address rural broadband demand